 To TGbf editor: Please modify the following text in 0447r3 (page 21) and include it in 11bf draft.

 The Responder Needed field in the Sensing element within Association Request, Association Response, Reassociation Request, Reassociation Response, and Sensing Measurement Setup Query frames shall be set to the reserved value.
-(1083, 1526, 1556)
+If the Sensing element is included in the Probe Request frame, the Responder Needed field in the Sensing element shall be set to the reserved value.
+(1083, 1526, 1556, 1448, 1690)

 To TGbf editor: Please add the following text to the end of page 21 in 0447r3 and include it in 11bf draft.

-May include the Sensing element in the Probe Request frame transmitted to the AP.
+A non-AP STA may include the Sensing element in the Probe Request frame it transmits to the AP. (#1448, #1690)

 CID 1624